Overview of Competition Law in Jordan

 The Competition Directorate of the Ministry of Industry and Trade (CD) is the administrative body responsible for assisting courts in investigating competition law violations, accepting economic concentration applications, and drafting the competition policy.

-The CD's investigators have judiciary powers when carrying out their duties, e.g. searching premises, accessing books and records, issuing summons, and instigating criminal proceedings.
+The CD's investigators have judiciary powers when carrying out their duties, e.g., searching premises, accessing books and records, issuing summons, and instigating criminal proceedings.
 (Article 13)

 The Law also establishes the Competition Committee, chaired by the Minister of Industry and Trade, which approves the competition policy and recommends amendments to the Law. ( Article 14)